jamaltheatlantean/BuyTickets/README.md

 When a buy is sucessful the contract mints a new ticket and transfers it to the `msg.sender` or `buyer`.
 With this new logic all the seller has to do is deploy the contract, sit back and wait for buyers to interact with his deployed contract.

 I got the logic for this contract by combining the `Tickets.sol` and the `TicketToken.sol` contracts.
 By borrowing the functionality of creating a new ERC721 with the logic used to buy tickets installmentally and at once in `Tickets.sol` i implemented a `refund()` function that refunds installmental ticket purchases, if the buyer changes their mind on seeing the movie or he/she/they were not able to complete the installmental payment before the date of the movie.
-With this logic gives the arrived i created the `NftGenerator.sol`.
+With this logic gives the arrived I created the `NftGenerator.sol`.
 A V1 preceeding the V0 `Tickets.sol`

     STATUS: Failed.
     While this contract was great and included all the logic needed to make it a sucess, i overdid it, which led to declaring it a failed contract in need of iteration.
 How?